 Final Thoughts

 Can low voltage damage air conditioner?
-Yes, it can-especially with voltage fluctuations going on in the area.
+Yes, it can, especially with voltage fluctuations going on in the area.
 Application of a voltage stabilizer, vigilant regular maintenance, and cautious observation of voltage levels allows you to have your air-conditioner functioning efficiently and safely for many years.
 Don’t wait for your AC to fail; take steps today to protect your AC from low-voltage damage.